 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included as finance costs in the statement of profit and loss.
 This category generally applies to borrowings.

-KIMS Hospital Enterprises Private Limited CIN:U85191TG2013PTC085793 Notes to the financial statements for the year ended 31 March 2025 (All amounts are in million of Indian Rupees, except share data or unless otherwise stated)
+(All amounts are in million of Indian Rupees, except share data or unless otherwise stated)